LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-mvc.rst

    to finish the rest.
 First, you'll create a controller method to retrieve search results.
 #.
 Finally, you'll display search results in the view.

+Throughout your work, refer to our `demo app <https://quiet-ravine-03237.herokuapp.com/>`_ as needed to clarify questions about intended application behavior.

 Getting Started
 ----------------